 The Tone Scale starts well below apathy.
-In other words a person is feeling no emotion about a subject at all.
-An example of this was the American attitude concerning the atomic bomb; something about which they should have been very concerned was so far beyond their existence that they were below apathy about it.
+In other words, a person is feeling no emotion about a subject at all.
+An example of this was the American attitude concerning the atomic bomb; something about which they should have been very concerned was so far beyond their ability to control and so likely to end their existence that they were below apathy about it.
 They actually did not even feel that it was very much of a problem.
-Americans processed in this particular subject had to be worked with for some little time until they began to feel apathetic about the atomic bomb.
+Americans processed on this particular subject had to be worked with for some little time until they began to feel apathetic about the atomic bomb.
 This was really an advance over the feeling of no emotion whatsoever on a subject which should have intimately concerned them.
-In other words on many subjects and problems people are actually well below There the Tone Scale starts, on utter, dead null far below death itself.
-Going up into improved tones one encounters the level of body death, apathy, grief, fear, anger, antagonism, boredom, enthusiasm and serenity, in that order. many small stops between these tones but one knowing anything about human beings should definitely know these particular emotions.
-A person who is in apathy, when his tone improves, feels grief.
-A person in grief, when his tone improves feels fear. person in fear, when his tone improves feels anger.
+In other words, on many subjects and problems people are actually well below apathy.
+There the Tone Scale starts, on utter, dead null far below death itself.
+Going up into improved tones one encounters the level of body death, apathy, grief, fear, anger, antagonism, boredom, enthusiasm and serenity, in that order.
+There are many small stops between these tones, but one knowing anything about human beings should definitely know these particular emotions.

+A person who is in apathy, when his tone is improved, feels grief.

+A person in grief, when his tone improves, feels fear.

+A person in fear, when his tone improves feels anger.

 A person in anger, when his tone improves feels antagonism.

-A person When in antagonism, when his tone improves feels boredom. a person in boredom improves his tone, he is enthusiastic. an enthusiastic person improves his tone he feels serenity.
+A person in antagonism, when his tone improves feels boredom.

+When a person in boredom improves his tone, he is enthusiastic.

+When an enthusiastic person improves his tone, he feels serenity.

 Actually the below apathy level is so low as to constitute a no-affinity, no-emotion, no-problem, no-consequence state of mind on things which are actually tremendously important.